stevenleeds/MONC_pp/README.md

 * stat_xz.*.nc: mean diagnostics in the x,z plane
 * stat_yz.*.nc: mean diagnostics in the y,z plane

+**ADVANTAGES**

+* Easy to add a variable, and obtain a range of outputs on it.
+* Correction for staggered grids already implemented.
+* Easy to add e.g. vector operations exploiting standard python (see pp_MONC_infrastucture.py for examples, such as vorticity).
+* Optional use of netcdf compression

 **KNOWN ISSUES/FEATURES**

+* The code works on 3D NetCDF files that include reference profiles for pressure and density, as well as the default checkpoint outputs.
+The reference checkpoint files are not included in checkpoints on the trunk, though a ticket has been raised to address the issue.
+SB has a version of the code that does output checkpoitn profiles.
-* For very large cases, one could also run out of memory (use node with more memory, delete temporary variables using "del", or restructure script) or processing time
+* For very large cases, one could also run out of memory.
+Suggestions:
+  - use node with more memory
+  - delete temporary variables using "del", or restructure script
+* The code works in serial.
+In theory, it would be easy to have different nodes/ cores could work on different parts of the data (memory permitting).
+It would be possible to restructure the code to use e.g. numba as well, but so far there has been no need to.

 **EXAMPLE USAGE**